astronomer/docs/astro/cli/sql-cli.md

 LIMIT 5;
 ```

-If your `.sql` file has a `SELECT` statement, your SQL workflow will create a table in your target database named after the `.sql` file.
+If your `.sql` file includes a `SELECT` statement, your SQL workflow creates a table in your target database with the name of the `.sql` file.

 SQL files within a workflow can be dependent on each other using Jinja templating.